zxrepo/tbblue/docs/extra-hw/rtc/RTCTIMEDATEreadme.txt

 have the latest TBU, any Capacitor mod etc - if so and you still have others detected then please contribute to the RTC posts on Facebook or the Forum.

-You can also use the .TIME command to see the output from the NextOS RTC API using the -n option - this should be substantially the same as the figures for BC and DE calculated by the .TIME -d command.
-They may vary as at least a second or so could have elapsed even if you do cls:.time -d:.time -n.
+You can also use the .TIME command to see the output from the NextZXOS RTC API using the -n option - this should be substantially the same as the figures for BC and DE calculated by the .TIME -d command - which prints a full debug of the RTC chip and calculates the relevent DE,BC values that result ignoring any signature or Ack errors.

+They may vary as at least a second or so could have elapsed even if you do

+cls:.time -d:.time -n

 This feature will obviously have an indeterminate effect on ESXDOS.
+HL is also shown so you can see the results of the seconds and 100ths return.
+Note that HL will be junk on -d as .TIME does not support that feature.